Which licensing exam should I take?

 Yes.
 As changes are released for the MBLEx, I make necessary updates to the study guide, practice quizzes and exam simulator.
 Our exam simulator also allows members to flag questions they believe need to be edited or clarified.
 This peer review feature also improves the quality of our questions.

-The MBLEx format changed slightly on 7/1/2014, reducing the number of questions and the exam time limit, and also altered the category percentage breakdown.
-The Massage Exam Academy Exam Simulator and Study Guide were immediately updated to reflect these changes.
-The course material is current for those taking the exam in 2019 and 2020.
+The MBLEx format changed slightly on 7/1/2014 and again in 2018, reducing the number of questions and the exam time limit, and also changing the category percentage breakdown.
+The Massage Exam Academy Exam Simulator and Study Guide are immediately updated to reflect these changes when they are released.
+The course material is kept current as changes are announced.